Fits and Tolerances on Gearbox shaft and housing

 Recommended Fits and Tolerance

 The rings of rolling bearings deform elastically under load and adapt themselves to their seating.
 To be able to fully exploit the load-carrying capacity and accuracy of the bearings, the bearing rings must be supported with sufficient firmness and accuracy by the associated components.
 Where the load rotates with respect to the ring, the ring should have an interference fit on or in its seating (shaft, housing, or gear).
-This prevents a loosening of the bearing fit and the ring will not ‘‘wander” under load.
+This prevents a loosening of the bearing fit, and the ring will not ‘‘wander” under load.
 Fretting corrosion will also be prevented.
 It is not possible to provide a sufficiently tight fit for the ring simply by clamping it axially.